Letter of Protest Service

 You fill out the law firm's online agreement and pay the flat fee by credit card.

-The trademark attorney assigned to your case contacts you with any questions they may have and drafts the Letter of Protest.
+The trademark attorney assigned to your case contacts you with any questions they may have and drafts the assignment of ownership.
+You review and sign the assignment before it is filed with the USPTO.

 The attorney files the Letter of Protest with the USPTO and becomes responsible for keeping you updated on the case status.